 So what is Montessori?
 If I had to explain it in 60 seconds, I’d say that Montessori is a child-centered, mixed age environment where children are encouraged to develop independence.
 It is a place were the focus is on social skills, self-reliance, concentration, executive functioning, empathy, generosity, decision making, confidence and a host of other things that ALL come before academics.
 In spite of the advanced math and language materials, Montessori is not an accelerated learning program.
 We are devoted to maintaining a child’s innate love of learning so that it may continue beyond the walls of this school and long into the future.
 We consider what the children need now as well as the skills they will need25 years down the road.
 We prepare children for life.

 While taking advantage of the endless resources available to you at MAB, including observation, parent conferences, Facebook classroom groups, parent group discussions, newsletters, emails, our parent library, the resources page of our website and your child’s teacher, be sure to look to your child for evidence of Montessori’s value.
 When you do, look beyond the more obvious things like work product and academic progress.
 Does he seem more helpful at home?
 Is her social language improving?
 Do you find that he gets frustrated less?
 Does she look for opportunities to lead?
 Is she more patient?
 Is he happy?
 Does she value her own efforts?
 Does he focus longer?
 Is her pincer grip strengthening?
 Does she make better eye contact when speaking?
-Does he offer greetings to others?
-Is she more comfortable with others?
-Does he share without prompting?
+Does he initiate spontaneous conversation with others?
+Does she accept and recover from disappointment easily?
 Does he pay more attention to the needs of others?
 Is she more accepting of responsibility?
-These are the intended results of early Montessori education, but there will be not test or grades offered as evidence of their development.
-It’s up to you to find these things in your child.
+These are just a few of the intended results of early Montessori education, but there will be no test or grades offered as evidence of their development.
+It is up to you to find these things in your child.
 If you’re not specifically looking for them, they are easy to miss.